Cioraz/GDSC-DiscordBot/README.md

 # GDSC-DiscordBot

-# What it contains
+# Features
-- A fully functional discord bot with a help command line and a adminHelp command line to give admin/normanl commands to users
+- A fully functional discord bot with a help command line and a adminHelp command line to give admin/normal commands to users.
-- A smart bot which can distinguish between NEP members/Intruders from Executive Members
+- A smart bot which can distinguish between NEP members/Intruders from Executive Members by accessing the MongoDB database.
-- A fully connected MongoDB local server which can validate and check for all the data
+- A fully connected MongoDB local server which can validate and check for all the data.
-- All required commands as given by the recruitment task
-- A fully functional website to allow for adding a new user, adding a new SIG and adding a new Event.
+- A fully functional website to allow for adding a new user, adding a new SIG and adding a new Event for ease of Admin.
 - The website plans to be hosted but due to certain bugs is currently not begin hosted.
 - Similarly I plan on using Mongo Atlas but due to certain issues currently using the local mongoDB database on system.

-# Stuff to update
+# Future Works
-- Add NLP recognition ( Did install embedChain but as I ran out of credits for openAPI key wasnt able to implement it in this application )
+- Add NLP recognition for commands.
-- Fix redirection upon submitting a form
+- Fix redirection upon submitting a form.
-- Hosting the website along with moving the local MongoDB to mongo Atlas
+- Hosting the website along with moving the local MongoDB to mongo Atlas.
 - Find some google form API to use instead of hosting my own full stack app to add new sig, events or users.